florencejt/fusilli/docs/_build/html/_sources/auto_examples/training_and_testing/plot_model_comparison_loop_kfold.rst.txt

 5. **Plotting Individual Model Results:**

-   After training, we visualize the performance of each individual model.
+   After training, we visualise the performance of each individual model.
 We create plots that show loss curves and performance metrics to help us understand how each model performed.

 6. **Comparing Model Performance:**